 Homo Sapiens displaced Neanderthals 37000 years ago despite being physically weaker.
 Both had a similar brain size and used the same hunting tools.
-But, Homo Sapiens took pleasure from collecting shells, making jewelry out of them, showing them off and trading them.
+But, Homo Sapiens took pleasure from collecting shells, making jewellery out of them, showing them off and trading them.
 H. Sapiens had a collecting instinct, Neanderthals did not.

--mitigation of aggression: after a battle, tribute was a more lucrative form of exploitation for the victor, than the use of further violence against the defeated.
+-Mitigation of aggression.
+After a battle, tribute was a more lucrative form of exploitation for the victor, than the use of further violence against the defeated.

--delayed reciprocity: increased food sharing.
+-Delayed reciprocity which increased food sharing.

--specialization: increased production.
+-Specialization which increased production.

 This proto-money meant a first step towards civilization and a social coordination advantage that made H. Sapiens to prevail.

-The Neolithic era (10,000 BC until 1,200 BC) meant an intermediate phase for money between jewelry and coins, when some collectibles/jewelry increasingly took a divisible and fungible form (commodity).
+The Neolithic era (10,000 BC until 1,200 BC) meant an intermediate phase for money between jewellery and coins, when some collectibles/jewelry increasingly took a divisible and fungible form (commodity).
 Standard sizes and assayability were often valued over beauty.

 Around 700 BC, the lydians, inhabitants of modern Turkey, invented coinage.